8. Connections + Mechanisms

 Download the model files folder for the mechanism.
 Some mechanisms have separate model files (1 designed in Tinkercad, 1 designed in Fusion 360).
 In this case, you should select the file set that corresponds to the software you generally use.
 Once downloaded, open up the Tinkercad/Fusion 360 design file and explore its geometry to gain a basic understanding of its design.

 If choosing the Fusion 360 model sets, you’ll notice there are 2 files for each mechanism.
 Use the one with ‘Joints’ in the title when exploring.
 This will allow you to click and drag on the model to digitally simulate its movement.
+For editing, we recommend using the other file, which does not include joints in the CAD file, but is more stable for making changes in the timeline.

 3. 3D Print